team10nb/i-can-sort/MaintenanceGuide.md

 Now you shall see iCanSort in your bowswer.

-*Note that using broswer view the app does not utilise electron features, 'view Group's website' and 'export note' functions cannot work.*
+*Note that using broswer view the app does not utilise electron features, 'view Group's website' and 'export note' functions cannot work.
+The performance is somehow reduced either due to the browser.*

 #### `npm test`